Deathsport: Reshoots

 Several weeks later Corman asked Niciphor to return to shoot some additional scenes.
 Niciphor says that he refused because he did not want to work with Carradine again.
 Carradine claimed that it was because the scenes involved filming explosions and Niciphor had PTSD from his experiences as a soldier in the Vietnam War.
 Nicophor denies this, however, and says that it was just about Carradine.

 Allan Arkush was called in to complete the film, recutting it and adding new scenes.
 Arkush later claimed that:

 Mostly we just blew up motorcycles.
 Lots of them.
 We also set some mutants on fire.
 And the stunning Claudia Jennings got naked.
 David Carradine...smoked a lot of high-grade weed and helped us to blow stuff up...Sad to say, I couldn't save the picture.

 Arkush added that Jennings did have a cocaine problem and "at times she was definitely a little ‘glazed over’ on the set."

 Carradine said that one of the additional scenes shot was of Jennings being tortured while naked.
 He said that Corman asked for this, as the producer felt that there was insufficient nudity.

 Release

-The film was not as successful at the box office as Death Race 2000 was and a proposed second follow-up film, Deathworld, was announced but never made.
+The film was not as successful at the box office as Death Race 2000, and a proposed second follow-up film, Deathworld, was announced but never made.

 Carradine called the film "terrible" and claimed that "my career never really fully recovered from that blunder."
 He repeated this sentiment in an interview in 2005, saying: " I didn’t need to do a bad picture at the time, because I was on a good roll.
 I don’t think my career ever quite recovered from that."

 On August 3, 2010, Shout!
 Factory released Deathsport, along with the 1982 film Battletruck, on a double-feature Collector's Edition DVD.